Our ProgramWe create a path to social and academic growth.

 Camp at School

 The Burkard School is excited to present an innovative new program in its curriculum – Camp B!
-At The Burkard School, every school year culminates in June with a fun, exciting three-week segment called Camp B, where kids apply the social-emotional tools they have been learning all year to a camp-like setting.
-After a week off in the beginning of June, the regular school year resumes with a twist – the students return to find their school transformed into Camp B!
+At The Burkard School, every school year culminates in June with a fun, exciting multi-week segment called Camp B, where kids apply the social-emotional tools they have been learning all year to a camp-like setting.
 There, our students experience the camaraderie and skill-building that traditional camps provide in an environment that is safe, supportive, and promotes success.
 For many of our kids, it is their first experience of “camp,” and our teachers and specialists are there to make sure it is a positive one.
 The Camp B curriculum gives our kids the confidence to go on and enjoy traditional camps once school is officially let out for the summer.

 Camp B is a time when our kids can master the nuances of group activities.
 The focus of Camp B is on important life skills such as flexibility, fairness, teamwork, and sportsmanship.
 Most of the day is spent outdoors team-building and exploring.
 Whether they’re learning outdoor survival, taking a photo walk, geocaching, putting on a skit, or running an obstacle course, the students are working together and honing their skills.
 The kids don’t realize they are participating in an intensive social-emotional learning program – they just think they’re having fun at “camp”!